docsforadobe/javascript-tools-guide/docs/vscode-debugger/getting-started-with-vscode-debugger.md

 - Click on the status bar button labelled “▷ Eval in host app name” to launch the current script, or use the command pallette and choose ExtendScript - Evaluate Script In Attached Host.
 - If the script throws any errors, you’ll be able to view variables & a call stack

-#### NOTE
+!!! note
     If you’re compiling the end jsx file from a number of source files, the debugger will catch errors in the *compiled* script, not the source files – you’ll need to backtrack yourself to figure out what source file the error came from, unless you’re building source maps in some way.

 This may not apply to compiled files using #include

 ---

-<a id="further-reading"></a>

 ## Futher reading